 Picture books are a great way to teach younger children about holidays.
 Here are some reading choices that will help with teaching the origins of Thanksgiving:

-- It’s Not About You, Mrs. Turkey (I reviewed this one here.)
+- It’s Not About You, Mrs. Turkey (Learn more about this one here.)

 - The Story of the Pilgrims